MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 You can invite colleagues to use Fraud Protection or change their role assignments if one or both of the following conditions are true for your account:

 - You're a global administrator of the Azure AD tenant where Fraud Protection is set up.
-- You have "AllAreas_Admin" permission for Fraud Protection, and have one of the following permissions in the Azure AD tenant where Fraud Protection is set up: Application administrator, Cloud application administrator, User administrator, or Privileged role administrator.
+- You have **AllAreas_Admin** or **Product admin** permission for Fraud Protection, and have one of the following permissions in the Azure AD tenant where Fraud Protection is set up: Application administrator, Cloud application administrator, User administrator, or Privileged role administrator.
+Administrator roles are asked to attest usage disclaimers and run a brief educational video during their first-run experience in Fraud Protection.

 For more information about how to directly add users to your Azure AD tenant as members or non-guest users, see [Create a user account in Azure Active Directory](/azure/active-directory/manage-apps/add-application-portal-assign-users#create-a-user-account).